UsabilityEngineering/sleepwell/README.md

 **Executive Summary**

-In this phase our main analysis tools were Wireframes and Cognitive Walkthroughs.
-Both of which provided good feedback and information on what needs to be added or changed about the project.
+In this phase we created Wireframes, to map out the functionality of  SleepWell, and had external evaluators analyze the wireframes through Cognitive Walkthroughs.
+These provided a more clear idea of the strengths and weaknesses in our wireframes.

-- The Wireframes brought us to a focal point in the project, were how the project would actually function came to fruition.
-They showed us that further thought was needed into the smaller elements of the project, such as the difference between a video watcher, and video creator when using the app.
+- The Cognitive Walkthroughs provided by external evaluators revealed an issue that our Personas and Scenarios had, in which more variety in their goals are needed.

-- The Cognitive Walkthroughs provided by fellow classmates informed us on a glaring issue that our Personas and Scenarios had, in which more variety in their goals was needed.
-As most of the feedback was similar.
+Such as a content creator uploading a video

-- Last, we found during our Wireframes that the direction the project was headed was not sustainable, as such, a need to change to a system where we create the content to begin with was had.
-Later down the line we can focus on having creators for the platform.
+- Last, we found that using videos from Youtube was not sustainable.
+Consequently, Sleepwell will allow user created content.

 [Full phase II report](phaseII/)